 “Relax and let gravity do the job”

-Yin yoga is just like any other yoga – but also very different from other yoga.
+Yin yoga is just like any other yoga – but also its opposite.
 Yin yoga focuses on the yin parts of the body such as the bones, connective tissue, ligaments, internal organs and the so-called meridians.
 The very simple positions are always performed lying or sitting down.
 Unlike most other yoga styles, Yin yoga lets your muscles relax completely.
 You can stay in any position for several minutes and practice meditation at the same time.
-In Yin yoga we do not stretch, we do not have a “goal” to reach a “perfection” and we avoid keeping our body muscularly tensed.
-We relax and allow our body to be present with what is, thus stretch more naturally and deeper (so called passive slow stretch).
+In Yin yoga we do not stretch, we do not have a “goal” or “perfection” to reach and we avoid keeping our muscles tensed.
+We relax and allow our body to be present with what is, thus stretch more naturally and deeper (so-called passive slow stretch).
 Yin yoga is thus an excellent complement to other physical activity such as jogging, weight lifting and other more dynamic yoga styles.
-But Yin yoga is also suitable for people who can not or do not want to do any other “exercise”.
+But Yin yoga is also suitable for people who cannot or do not want to do any other “exercise”.
 Yin yoga suits all people and all bodies.
-However, it is particularly effective for stiff and immobile body-types.
-It helps back pain, knee and / or neck problems, and above all a stressful and fast pace lifestyle with plenty of performance.
-This yoga slowly softens stiff hips, hamstrings and calves, which becomes smoother and more elastic.
-Yin yoga helps with filling the body with fresh, new energy (called qi or prana) and calms your mind and as a result opens and allows the awareness to observe the precious present moment.
+However, it is particularly effective for stiff and immobile body types.
+It helps back pain, knee and neck problems, and above all a stressful and fast paced lifestyle with plenty of performance.
+This yoga slowly softens stiff hips, hamstrings and calves, which become smoother and more elastic.
+Yin yoga helps fill the body with fresh, new energy (called Qi or prana), calms your mind and as a result opens and allows the awareness to observe the precious present moment.

 “Don’t do anything with your body – just rest” – Tilopa.

-Restorative Yoga (recovery-yoga) is another “Yin” than Yin yoga, one step softer and restful.
-With the help of pillows, chairs, bolsters and blankets we cover the body in a “weightless” state.
+Restorative yoga (recovery yoga) is more “Yin” than Yin yoga - one step softer and more restful.
+With the help of pillows, chairs, bolsters and blankets we put the body in a “weightless” state.
 You are encouraged to let go and sink into the cushions.
 We stay in positions for about 10 – 20 minutes.
-The wellbeing often arises afterwards because the brain triggers the production of the relaxation hormone oxytocin and prolactin, a kind of vitality hormone.
+The wellbeing often arises afterwards because the brain triggers the production of the relaxation hormones oxytocin and prolactin, a kind of vitality hormone.
 This effect can last for a long time.
-Restorative Yoga, BKS Iyengar and used very effectively against physical and mental exhaustion.
+Restorative yoga, is very effectively against physical and mental exhaustion.
 It is also a very effective tool in practicing mindfulness meditation.

 Traditional Chinese Medicine